 Genomic Resource Development

-Much of my past research has focused on the development of high-quality genomic resources for non-model systems, thereby facilitating future molecular approaches to studying the ecology, evolution, and physiology of non-model species.
-Through collaboration with Illumina, I led a project to test the utility of TruSeq synthetic long-read technology (formerly Moleculo) for de novo genome assembly.
-Assembling the Drosophila melanogaster genome as a proof-of-concept, this work demonstrated that synthetic long-reads enable the accurate reconstruction and placement of highly repetitive transposable elements.
-This work has helped guide expectations for potential users as well as identify areas for future improvements.
-In a separate study, I developed an approach for simultaneous transcriptome assembly and single nucleotide polymorphism (SNP) marker discovery using multiplex RNA-seq.
+Our group is interested in collaborating to develop high-quality genomic resources for non-model species, thereby facilitating molecular approaches for studying ecology, evolution, and development in such systems.
+Previous work on this topic includes a study to test the utility of TruSeq synthetic long-read technology (formerly Moleculo) for de novo genome assembly, guiding expectations for future users.
+In a separate study, we developed an approach for simultaneous transcriptome assembly and single nucleotide polymorphism (SNP) marker discovery using multiplex RNA-seq.
 Applying this approach to an introduced population of the checkerspot butterfly Euphydryas gillettii, we demonstrated that demographic inference methods could accurately time a known historical bottleneck event.
 Photo credit: Carol Boggs.